Victor-Ochoa/Victor-Ochoa/README.md

 ## Graduations and Courses

 ### College
-Twice I started studying at college, but unfortunately I did not progress with my studies, once with the computer science course at UNISINOS and again with the course Analysis and Systems Development at IF in Bento Gonçalves.
+Twice I started studying at college, but unfortunately, I did not progress with my studies, once with the computer science course at UNISINOS and again with the course Analysis and Systems Development at IF in Bento Gonçalves.

 I am a self-taught developer Focused on Microsoft technologies